 Megan McBride, Ph.D.

-McBride is a former research associate at Harvard University’s T.H.
-Chan School of Public Health.
-In this capacity, she contributed to a portfolio of work focused on evaluating the efficacy of countering violent extremism and of reintegration programming, funded by the Department of Homeland Security, the National Institute of Justice, and NATO.
-Before joining CNA, McBride was an intelligence analyst at the National Security Agency for five years.
-During her tenure with the US government, she spent time in both Jordan (2008) and Iraq (2007–2008).
+McBride is a former Research Associate at Harvard University’s T.H.
+Chan School of Public Health, where she focused on evaluating the efficacy of programs to prevent targeted violence, funded by the Department of Homeland Security, the National Institute of Justice, and NATO.
+She has taught courses on terrorism and violence at Brown University and Boston College, and her work has been published in journals such as Terrorism and Political Violence and Homeland Security Affairs.
+Before joining CNA, McBride was an intelligence analyst at the National Security Agency for five years, some of that time in Iraq.

 McBride has a PhD in religious studies from Brown University, where her research focused on the relationship between religion and terrorism.
 She also has a Master of Arts in government from Johns Hopkins University, a Master of Arts from the Great Books program at St. John's College, and a Bachelor of Arts in psychology from Drew University.